torvalds/linux/Documentation/admin-guide/mm/userfaultfd.rst

-The uffdio_api.features bitmask returned by the UFFDIO_API ioctl defines what memory types are supported by the userfaultfd and what events, except page fault notifications, may be generated.
+The uffdio_api.features bitmask returned by the UFFDIO_API ioctl defines what memory types are supported by the userfaultfd and what events, except page fault yestifications, may be generated.

 If the kernel supports registering userfaultfd ranges on hugetlbfs virtual memory areas, UFFD_FEATURE_MISSING_HUGETLBFS will be set in